• Home

 Online sources show that an average Kerry heifer will produce between 5,000 and 7,000 pounds of milk during their lactation.
 On average the butterfat is 4%.

-Our heifers have been tested and confirmed to be A2/A2.
+Our herd has been tested and confirmed to be A2/A2.

 Why buy a kerry cow?